 - Integration testing (ensures that large software consisting of several units that were independently tested during the unit test, and the interference between these units both work right).

-- System integration testing (ensures that all the units are connected and complete software is tested under the simulated end user environment).
+- System integration testing (ensures that all the units are connected and complete software is tested under the simulated end-user environment).

 There are functional testing and nonfunctional testing types.
 Functional QA testing looks at performance and ensures that a software product is consistent with the intended real-world business context.

-Nonfunctional testing looks at sustainability of performance, reliability, security.
+Nonfunctional testing looks at the sustainability of performance, reliability, security.
 Nonfunctional software testing encompasses unit testing, validating a system (acceptance testing), monitoring the application at runtime.

 Reliability or Stability testing checks the software capability to maintain its performance level over different conditions and at different times.
 In terms of software capability, nonfunctional testing consists of performance testing, stress testing and load testing.

 UI testing checks GUI (Graphic User interface) design according to the requirements received.
 Usability Testing ensures that typical users are able to operate the software properly.

 An important aspect of software concerns its protection, so security testing checks the software capabilities to perform the intended software tasks.